We help people who are excluded from society to participate in volunteering and build a more positive future for

 - Motivating and inspiring clients to volunteer in their communities, helping them to feel valued as contributing members of society and to build new social networks.

 - Finding individual volunteering placements based on the person’s needs, interests and ambitions, and then supporting them into that role, such as help completing application forms, accompanying them to interviews or going with them on their first day.

 - Working with charities and community groups to remove barriers to volunteering for people with complex needs, challenging stigma and promoting the value these individuals can bring to organisations.

 - Providing mentor support during the placement, supporting both volunteers and the charities in overcoming barriers that may arise and, if need be, recommending follow-on placements to progress abilities and confidence.

 Find out more about our programmes by following the links below:

 Read about our work helping disengaged and disadvantaged young people to transform their lives through community volunteering.

-Our work in the North-West, London and Dorset aims to reduce the number of people who re-offend on leaving prison, through inspiring and enabling them to engage them in volunteering on leaving custody.
+Our work in the North-West, London and Dorset aims to reduce the number of people who re-offend on leaving prison, through inspiring and enabling them to engage in volunteering on leaving custody.